the maternity dress edit

 Other Factors

-Breast milk leakage gradually decreases as your body adjusts to your baby's feeding needs.
-Some women continue to experience occasional leaks throughout their breastfeeding journey, while others may find that leakage stops completely after a few months.
+Breast milk leakage usually decreases as your body adjusts to your baby’s feeding needs.
+For some women, leaking stops after a few months, while others may experience occasional leaks throughout breastfeeding.

 When Should You Be Concerned About Milk Leakage?